A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 Sample cookie banner language:

-“This site uses cookies and related technologies for site operation, analytics, and third party advertising purposes as described in our Privacy and Data Processing Policy.
+“This site uses cookies and related technologies for site operation, analytics, and third-party advertising purposes as described in our Privacy and Data Processing Policy.
 You may choose to consent to our use of these technologies, reject non-essential technologies, or further manage your preferences.
-To opt-out of sharing with third parties information related to these technologies, select “Decline All” or submit a Do Not Sell My Personal Information request.”
+To opt-out of sharing information related to these technologies with third parties, select “Decline All” or submit a Do Not Sell My Information request.”

 The cookie banner should: